Small business fundraising

 If you run a small business, you can help us support vision-impaired ex-Servicemen and women at the same time as benefitting your company.

 Regardless of the size of your company, or your donation, you can help us to make a big difference.
+In return we will celebrate your success via press and social media where possible.

 Try out these activities with your staff or customers